pyrotek45/avon/tutorial/GRAMMAR.md

 :# Avon Language Grammar

 This document defines the formal grammar for the Avon language in Extended Backus-Naur Form (EBNF).
+If you're the kind of person who reads grammars for fun, you're in the right place.
+For everyone else, the examples in TUTORIAL.md might be more useful.

 ## Lexical Structure